-This morning the Karmapa taught The Eight Verses on Training the Mind, one of the most beloved texts on mind training (lojong) that distills its very essence.
+The Karmapa teaches on The Eight Verses on Training the Mind, one of the most beloved texts on mind training (lojong) that distills its very essence.
 The author, Geshe Langri Thangpa, was a famous Kadampa teacher, who was also called, “the Serious One,” or “Gloomy Face.”
 Due to his compassionate focus on the suffering of living beings in samsara, he hardly ever smiled.

 The core of mind training, the Karmapa explained, is to practice seeing oneself and others as equal and then to exchange oneself for them.
 Having studied these instructions in the main texts and practiced their teachings, Langri Thangpa condensed all of them into these eight verses.